thanassisfrank/browser-volume-visualiser/static/core/README.md

 This provides functionality for benchmarking through the `JobRunner` class.
 This takes an already created `App` object and runs a series of tests defined in a JSON file.
 For an example of how to use this, see the `benchmark.html` example page.

-## Utilities

-The other files in this directory act as repositories of utilities.

 ## Sub-directories